Top 7 Reasons Your Acrylic Pours Are Cracking

 Any time you add products that either don’t have binders or aren’t formulated to be used with acrylic paint, you run the risk of getting cracks, especially when used in large amounts.

-For silicone, try only adding 1-2 drops in the entire cup of only a couple colors.
-A little goes a very long way.
+If you're using silicone, try only adding 1-2 drops in only a couple of colors.
+A little goes a very long way!

 #6 Uneven Table